This blog covers the new features and enhancements in the SAP Analytics Cloud and SAP Digital Boardroom Q1 2020 Release.

-Story designers can now select gradient colours and images to use as a background for responsive pages and lanes.
-Background images and colour gradient are also available in story preferences for ease of story design.
+Story designers can now select gradient colors and images to use as a background for responsive pages and lanes.
+Background images and color gradient are also available in story preferences for ease of story design.

 Story designers can now choose to display a threshold legend when a threshold is applied on a chart.
 Just like other chart legends, the threshold legend can also be hidden via the “More Actions” menu.